 If you would like to refer someone to our Political Training Program, please visit our referrals page.

 - September – mid November: Applications accepted for next year's class

 - November – December: Interviews of applicants, selection of class participants

 - January – February: Acceptance packets distributed, forms and payments due

 - March – December: Class meets one weekend each month except for July

 TUITION & AID

-Tuition for the PLP Class of 2022 is $4,900, which includes a private room for each weekend in accordance with COVID-19 guidelines.
-Tuition for the 2022 PLP is due in full by February 15, 2022.
+Tuition for the PLP Class of 2023 is $5,600, which includes a private room for each weekend.
+Tuition for the 2023 PLP is due in full by February 15, 2023.
+Participants can also opt into a payment plan as a form of financial assistance.
 Acceptance to any Sorensen Institute program is need-blind, meaning that the people who evaluate applications to participate in the program differ from those who review financial aid applications.